 The U.S. two-year interest-rate swap spread, a measure of debt market stress, added 1.25 basis points to 24.75 basis points as of 11:53 a.m. in New York, The gauge widens when investors seek the perceived safety of government securities and narrows when they favor assets such as corporate bonds.

-Bonds of Charlotte, North Carolina-based Bank of America (BAC) are the most actively traded U.S. corporate securities by dealers today, with 82 trades of $1 million or more as of 11:54 a.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
+Bonds of Charlotte, North Carolina-based Bank of America (BAC:US) are the most actively traded U.S. corporate securities by dealers today, with 82 trades of $1 million or more as of 11:54 a.m. in New York, according to Trace, the bond-price reporting system of the Financial Industry Regulatory Authority.
 The second-largest U.S. bank by assets sold $1.25 billion of 3.875 percent, five-year debt on March 19.

 First-quarter corporate bond offerings have climbed 14.5 percent from $991.5 billion in the corresponding period last year, Bloomberg data show.
 Sales in the U.S. compare with $397 billion in the first quarter of 2011.